cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Masterygate Nim/Ded

-The Stealth skill set allows the character to move undetected and conduct covert operations.
+The Stealth Expertise Area set allows the character to move undetected and conduct covert operations.
 It includes evasion and infiltration skills that allow agents to avoid detection and gather information in secret.
 Skilled characters can navigate enemy territory and launch surprise attacks undetected.

 Strong stealth skills allow agents to evade sentries, avoid traps and gain strategic positions that are crucial for ambushes or covert